-2. Reduce staffing costs by setting up lead nurturing and marketing campaigns triggered by customer actions or behaviors.
+- Reduce staffing costs by setting up lead nurturing and marketing campaigns triggered by customer actions or behaviors.

-5. Allows you to amplify the effect of your marketing initiatives.
+- Allows you to amplify the effect of your marketing initiatives.

-7. Reach potential customers in a personalized way across multiple channels.
+- Reach potential customers in a personalized way across multiple channels.

-Which Tasks Can be Automated?
+Which Tasks Can Be Automated?

-Over time and via various points of contact, you will have sufficient data to place your buyers and potential clients in groups, determined by common behaviors, demographics, and interests.
+Over time and via various points of contact, you will have sufficient customer data to place your buyers and potential clients in groups determined by common customer behaviors, demographics, and interests.

-According to Salesforce, marketing automation can track visitors, the websites they visit, and generate real-time sales alerts.
-These alerts will automatically follow-up with your company’s leads at a time determined by your sales department.
+According to Salesforce, marketing automation can track visitors and generate real-time sales alerts.
+These alerts will automatically follow up with your company’s leads at a time determined by your sales department.